chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

     </tr>
     <tr>
       <th>Value</th>
         <td><code>str</code>.
-This MUST be an ENSEMBL term from the gene annotation corresponding to the organism for the gene.
+This MUST be an ENSEMBL term from the gene annotation corresponding to the organism for the gene, or an ERCC spike-in identifier.
         </td>
     </tr>
 </tbody></table>